Building Blocks of Command Files

 In starting a new command file, CHAIN clears the environment - that is, it closes all currently open data files and releases all memory variables.
 If you want to continue to use the same data files, you'll have to reopen them in the new, chained command file.

 To "carry over" a set of memory variables from the calling command file to the chained file, use the GLOBAL command at the beginning of both command files.
+(More information is available under "GLOBAL" in the SharkBase "Commands" Section)

 The maximum size for a single command file that Shark can run is about 15 to 20 thousand characters (in its text form).
 Chaining a series of command files as modules is a good strategy for overcoming this restriction because each command file called into a chain runs independently, in its own environment.
 To run a command file that is larger than 15 to 20K, break it into smaller files and use CHAIN to run the smaller files one at a time.